thonas02/thonas02.github.io/README.md

 Online portfolio
-Any of the code used (although it's quite basic) is free to be used, shared and promoted.
+Any of the code used (although it's quite primitive) is free to be used and shared.